 I want to point out that the Dooley-Cam is preventing him from crawling inside the hull in that photo.
 This is both a good thing, and a not so good thing.
 It caused some problems a little later on in the day.
 Especially when we were packing up to leave and head home. we couldn't find the dog.
 We called and called to him.
 We shouted both veiled and overt threats.
 We hinted at promises we never intended to keep regarding mountains of cheese.
 We whistled, and used every trick we've come up with over the years to get him to listen to us.
 I even started the outboard motor and shouted out that we were going to leave him overnight with no food, water, or access to the Animal Channel.
 And then I used the ultimate in Dooley psychology tools, I yelled that the updated forecast was for severe thunderstorms.
 That should have done it.
 But the only reply was the sound of the waves, and the wind.
 At this point we started getting nervous.

 Overall the new version of the Dooley-Cam worked okay.
 The early stuff was all floppy and I won't show you that.
-But then we did a little tighten-up thing with his rigging, and turned him loose.
+But then we did a little Archie Bell tighten-up thing with his rigging and turned him loose again.

-La Gringa made a video of the good part, when he was using his nose to prospect for whatever it is he prospects for.
-He's run for a while then stop and pop up to check on our location.
+La Gringa made a video of the good part when he was using his nose to prospect for whatever it is he prospects for.
+And I'm not sure I really want to know what all that is.
+He'd run for a while then stop and pop up to check on our location.
 Here's what one minute of Dooley's idea of beach combing looks like from his perspective:

-While Dooley and I were playing in the big sandbox, each absorbed in our respective searches for treasures, La Gringa took the time to look around and take some nice photos.
+While Dooley and I were playing in the big sandbox, each absorbed in our prospective searches for respective treasures, La Gringa took the time to look around and take some nice photos.
 Like this:

 I can just imaging Dooley the Daunted thinking "So many caves to hide in, so little time..".